Adult Programs

 Karen has been hard at work with her latest passion - sharing a piece of herself and life's possibilities by creating artwork that comes from her heart and reflects her inner spirit.
 She founded ACL Galleries in Livingston in 2020.
 As a new member of the Livingston Arts Association and West Essex Art Association, she enjoys meeting new artists and learning more about their work.

-MATINEE MONDAY: OPPENHEIMER - Monday, April 1, at 1 pm
+MATINEE MONDAY: FIELD OF DREAMS - Monday, April 22, at 1 pm

-Our Monday Matinee series continues with Oppenheimer, the 2023 award-winning movie about American physicist J. Robert Oppenheimer and his role in the development of the atomic bomb.
+Our Monday Matinee series continues with Field of Dreams, a sports fantasy/drama film from 1989.
 No RSVP needed; guests may bring their own snacks.

 APRIL 29 - LALA LAND (PG-13)